 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 What’s better than coming home to a kiss from a happy dog?
-Most dog owners interpret licks from their pets as a sign of affection: in other words, the closest your canine companion can get to kissing.
-But is this accurate?
-And what can you do if your dog’s licking is out of control?
+Most dog owners interpret the reason why dogs lick their owners as a sign of affection.
+But is this really why your dog is licking you?
+And what can you do if your dog’s licking behavior is out of control?

 Is Licking a Dog’s Way of Kissing?

 The jury is out on what a dog’s licking actually means.
-Believe it or not, what you interpret as affection might, in fact, be your dog encouraging you to throw up your lunch for them.
+Believe it or not, what people interpret as affection might, in fact, be your dog encouraging you to throw up what you ate for lunch for them.

 “Researchers of wild canids — wolves, coyotes, foxes, and other wild dogs — report that puppies lick the face and muzzle of their mother when she returns from a hunt to her den — in order to get her to regurgitate for them,” notes Dr. Alexandra Horowitz, head of the Horowitz Dog Cognition Lab at Barnard College, Columbia University.

 Similarly, your dog could simply think that you taste nice.
 Certified applied animal behaviorist Dr. Mary Burch points out that humans have slightly salty skin, especially after sweating during exercise.
 Therefore, those licks might be more about seeking salt than giving affection.
 Horowitz adds that if your dog likes to lick your face, it will often happen after you’ve finished a delicious meal.